eccogrinder/CRISP/packages/client/README.md

 # CRISP - Collusion-Resistant Impartial Selection Protocol

-CRISP (Collusion-Resistant Impartial Selection Protocol) is an integral part of the Enclave protocol, designed to redefine the landscape of privacy and security in digital decision-making.
-Incorporating cutting-edge technologies such as Fully Homomorphic Encryption (FHE), threshold cryptography, and zero-knowledge proofs (ZKPs), CRISP enables secure and anonymous voting mechanisms.
-Our protocol upholds the sanctity of each individual vote while safeguarding voter anonymity, establishing a new standard for governance and decision-making platforms.
+CRISP (Collusion-Resistant Impartial Selection Protocol) is a groundbreaking privacy tool for secure, encrypted voting.
+Built with advanced encryption enabled by the Enclave protocol (FHE, ZKP, threshold cryptography), CRISP ensures verifiable results while maintaining voter confidentiality, shielding governance and decision-making systems against collusion and tampering.

 ## Why CRISP?

-In our increasingly digitalized world, privacy, security, and information integrity are of paramount concern.
-CRISP is a pivotal innovation, crafted to counteract collusion, address governance vulnerabilities, and ensure data confidentiality.
-By establishing a secure, unbiased decision-making forum, CRISP empowers individuals and entities to engage in governance and other sensitive activities with confidence.
-This approach nurtures fairness, transparency, and trust within digital infrastructures.
+In a digital age marked by increasing concerns over data privacy, security, and computational integrity, ensuring the integrity and confidentiality of voting systems is crucial.
+CRISP provides a secure, innovative solution that protects against collusion, mitigates governance vulnerabilities, and preserves voter confidentiality, which is essential for trustworthy governance and decision-making processes in both traditional and blockchain-based systems.

+## Who is CRISP for?

+CRISP is designed for web2 and web3 organizations that require secure and private voting mechanisms.
+This includes onchain entities (e.g. DAOs), corporations, government bodies, nonprofits, educational institutions, and any other organization that seeks to enhance their decision-making systems with robust, verifiable, and confidential voting protocols.

 ## Project Structure